 There also appears to be an attempt to mirror the current Democratic Party and the divisions it is facing.
-Shirley Chrisholm and her campaign appear to be a comparison to Bernie Sanders, with Chrisholm calling her run a “revolution”.
-Though she’s inspiring for a great number of people, not enough of them think she can win.
-At the convention, Chrisholm wants to keep her delegates and hold out, hoping to get more concessions from McGovern and make a stand.
-Eventually, when she is abandoned by the largely white feminists, she is left with no option but to release her delegates to an imperfect candidate.
+Shirley Chisholm and her campaign appear to be a comparison to Bernie Sanders, with Chisholm calling her run a “revolution.”
+Though she’s inspiring for a great number of people, not enough think she can win.
+At the convention, Chisholm wants to keep her delegates and hold out, hoping to get more concessions from McGovern and make a stand.
+Eventually, when she is abandoned by the white feminists, she is left with no option but to release her delegates to an imperfect candidate.

 The Women’s Liberation movement ends up supporting McGovern, who they think has a better shot at winning the election.
-Shirley makes a remarkable case for why she should keep fighting, asking why a black female president isn’t worth going to bat for.
+Chisholm makes a remarkable case for why she should keep fighting, asking why a Black female president isn’t worth going to bat for.
 McGovern ended up losing to Nixon in a blowout, so we will see if the comparison continues.